We’ve evaluated the best demand planning software on the market, including GoFreight, Magaya, and Soloplan.

 What Is Demand Planning Software?

 Demand planning and forecasting software is a sales and operations planning (S&OP) technology that meets customer demand with the necessary level of supply.
 This is accomplished by coordinating data from separate units of the business (primarily sales, marketing, and operations) to make more informed supply chain planning decisions that directly relate to inventory optimization.

 Accurate demand planning involves collecting historical data on order volumes and inventory turns while mixing it with continually updated forecasts from your sales personnel.

-Demand planning solutions can be thought of as a business intelligence tool specifically for supply chain analytics.
-The software can estimate future sales to improve the accuracy of inventory management and it’s replenishment, better plan purchases, and ensure proper stocking levels.
+Demand planning solutions can be thought of as a business intelligence software specifically for supply chain analytics.
+The software can estimate future sales to improve the accuracy of inventory management and its replenishment, better plan purchases, and ensure proper stocking levels.